 As such, it remains important to ensure that your own online survey taking experience is safe, secure and enjoyable.

-In this guide, we will warn you of the most prevalent online survey scams we’ve seen here at SurveyPolice, plus the steps you can take to avoid them.
+In this guide, we will warn you of the most prevalent online survey scams we’ve seen here at SurveyPolice, and arm you with the steps you can take to avoid them.

 Are paid surveys safe?